vectorgrp/sil-kit/docs/simulation/simulation.rst

 ..
   Reference implementations, etc.
-.. |SilKitSystemController| replace:: :ref:`SILKIT SystemController Utility<sec:util-system-controller>`
+.. |SilKitSystemController| replace:: :ref:`SIL Kit System Controller Utility<sec:util-system-controller>`

 The following chapter explains, how a simulation using the |ProductName| works.